ninatrue/web-mapping-curriculum/class-2/README.md

 2. Head to the [Mapbox GL JS examples page](https://docs.mapbox.com/mapbox-gl-js/examples/) and pick two examples under the user interactions section.
 What kind of interactions do you see?
 Why might you use each of those interactions?

-1. "Create draggable Marker" - user can drag a marker and get coordinates.
+ a)"Create draggable Marker" - user can drag a marker and get coordinates.
 Users might find this helpful when looking at a map of green space, wild lands, trails, natioanl parks, etc. where there are no addresss.

-2. "Filter symbols by text input" user can type in a feature class and only symbols of that feature class will be displayed.
+b) "Filter symbols by text input" user can type in a feature class and only symbols of that feature class will be displayed.
 This is helpful if a user is looking for a certain type of attraction with a city.
 They can search "coffee shops" and the map will filter out everything but "coffee shops".

 3. If you didn’t finish the “code together” exercise, please do so before next week.